Temesgen123/ecommerce/README.md

 ## ⚠️ Known Limitations

 - **Neon free tier sleeps after inactivity** — the first request after idle time may take 10–45 seconds.
 Upgrade to a paid Neon plan to eliminate this.
-- **Abandoned cart emails apply to logged-in customers only** — guest checkouts aren't tracked (no persistent identity to attach a cart to).
+- **Abandoned cart emails apply to logged-in customers only** — guest checkouts aren't tracked.
-- **Driver deletion unassigns rather than deletes orders** — removing a driver account sets their assigned orders back to unassigned; an admin will need to manually reassign them.
+- **Driver deletion unassigns rather than deletes orders** — removing a driver sets their assigned orders back to unassigned.
-- **Google OAuth customers have no password** — if a customer signs up via Google and later tries to log in with email/password, they won't have a password set.
-The forgot password flow will not work for OAuth-only accounts.
+- **Google OAuth customers have no password** — the forgot password flow will not work for OAuth-only accounts.
 - **Resend free tier** — in development, emails can only be sent to the address registered on your Resend account.
-Verify a domain for production to send to any address.
+Verify a domain for production.
-- **Crisp, Brevo, and Upstash all use free tiers** — sufficient for a small-to-medium store; upgrade as you scale.
+- **Stripe Tax requires activation per environment** — test mode and live mode have separate Tax settings in the Stripe dashboard.
+- **Admin panel is desktop-only** — the admin panel is not optimised for mobile screens, which is standard for e-commerce admin interfaces.

 ---

 ## 🗺️ Possible Future Enhancements

-- Driver mobile app or PWA support for on-the-go status updates
+- Driver mobile app or PWA for on-the-go status updates
 - Real-time delivery tracking map for customers
 - Subscription / recurring orders
 - Multi-vendor marketplace support